Ordering results

 There is no limit to the number of properties you can order by.

 You can order by any property or expression that is within scope of the query.
-The ordering property or need not be explicitly returned, but can be used for the ordering.
+The ordering property doesn’t need to be explicitly returned.

 Check your understanding